Terrain (2nd)

 What should I check before buying a used GMC Terrain?

 Before buying a used GMC Terrain, verify all open recalls are completed via the NHTSA VIN lookup tool.
-Pay particular attention to Engine, Brakes, Transmission, which are the most commonly reported problem areas.
+Pay particular attention to Brakes, Engine, Transmission, which are the most commonly reported problem areas.
 Request maintenance records, have an independent mechanic inspect the vehicle, and run a vehicle history report to check for prior accidents or title issues.

 What are the NHTSA crash test ratings for the Terrain?